Delyth Jewell

 Delyth Non Jewell (born 1988) is a Welsh Plaid Cymru politician.
 She is a Member of the Senedd (MS) for South Wales East region.
+She is also the current Deputy Leader of Plaid Cymru.

 Early life

 Jewell was born in Caerphilly and grew up in Ystrad Mynach, and attended Ysgol Bro Allta and Ysgol Gyfun Cwm Rhymni.
 She graduated from the University of Oxford with a BA in English Language and Literature, and an MA in Celtic Studies.
 In 2007, she was president of the Dafydd ap Gwilym Society, the university's Welsh-language society.

 Career

 Jewell spent five and a half years as a researcher and speechwriter for Plaid's Members of Parliament, and took part in new laws against stalking in 2012 and domestic violence in 2015.
 She also worked for Citizens Advice and Welsh Water, as well as for the charity ActionAid on matters of women's rights and international development.
 Two days before entering the Senedd, she wrote an article for The Independent in which she highlighted the abuse and harassment of female politicians.